PaddyCube/WirelessWeather/README.md

 You find all 3D printed parts at Thingiverse https://www.thingiverse.com/thing:3718078

+A video is here https://youtu.be/xa0Dt5vs0kM

 ## BOM
 This package includes software for the following components
 - 2x ATTINY85 (wind speed, rain and battery level)
 - 1x ATTINY24 (wind direction)
 - Wemos D1 Mini pro (or other ESP8266 device)
 - BME280
+- Please find a complete BOM in BOM.txt file

 Moreover you need some device to program ATTINYs.
 This can be done with any Arduino device.
 There are plenty of tutorials out there.